-7 Simple Hacks To End Dog Joint Pain – FAST
+7 Simple Hacks To Target Dog Joint Discomfort – FAST

-As dogs get older, their bodies degenerate, much like our own!
+As dogs get older, their bodies become less active, much like our own!
 As humans age, we are always trying to maintain the quality of our life by incorporating a healthy lifestyle and staying out of harm’s way.
 But, ask yourself this… Are we giving our pups that same attention?

-One of the biggest health problems facing aging dogs is the development of joint related conditions.
+One of the biggest health problems facing aging dogs is the development of joint-related conditions.
 It comes about due to the wear and tear in the cartilage between their joints.
-This causes the bones to rub together, which can be horrifically painful!
-The most common joint related condition in dogs is known as osteoarthritis.
+This causes the bones to be less lubricated, which can create discomfort.

 The joint issues mainly occur in the hips and knees of your pet, but can also strike in other areas of the body too, making it hard for your beloved pup to simply sit, lay, climb or walk.

-The main factors leading to joint pain are aging, excess weight, and hereditary issues.
-These three things can make a dog far more prone to developing joint related conditions.
-But it doesn't mean that a slim dog with no family history of joint related problems can't develop joint pain!
-That's why it is so important for all of us to take care of our dogs.
+The main factors leading to joint discomfort are aging, excess weight, and hereditary issues.
+These three things can make a dog far more prone to developing more serious joint complications.
+But it doesn't mean that a slim dog with no family history of joint-related problems can't develop joint discomfort!
+That's why it is so important for all of us to support the healthy joints of our dogs.

 Here are 7 easy tips to keep your dog's joints in the best shape possible:

-Excess weight is a huge contributor to the onset of joint pain in dogs, and the best way to control your dog’s weight is through their diet!
+Excess weight is a huge contributor to the onset of joint discomfort in dogs, and the best way to control your dog’s weight is through their diet!

 Choosing when and what they eat is essential to maintaining a good weight.
 You can control their portions by using measuring cups or weighing the amount you put in their bowl.